-Benzodiazepines, or benzos, are a group of drugs that depress the central nervous system.
+Also referred to as tranquilizers, benzodiazepines (benzos) are a group of drugs that depress the central nervous system.
 They are prescribed by doctors to help with anxiety disorders, muscle spasms, alcohol withdrawal, sleep disorders, and seizures.
 There are several on the market, but some of the better-known benzodiazepines are Xanax, Valium, and Klonopin.
 Like some other prescription drugs, these medications do have a propensity for abuse and can be addictive.
 If you or someone you know is taking benzos, below is information you know about the withdrawal symptoms of benzodiazepines and how to cope.

 Signs of Benzo Withdrawal

 When people take benzodiazepines for a prolonged amount of time, their bodies will start to become dependent on these drugs.
 The result is an addiction.
 The person will start to experience benzo withdrawal symptoms when the amount of benzodiazepines in their body is low or these drugs are absent from their system altogether.
 With another dose, these symptoms should go away.
 But, because they can be so uncomfortable, these symptoms often are what lead many drug addicts to continue to fuel their addictions.

 The withdrawal symptoms of benzodiazepines will differ depending on several factors, such as:

 - How long the person has been taking the drug

 - Whether more than one benzo is taken

 - Whether other sedatives were taken